Central Office Assistant

 Terms of Employment

-2. Average weekly workload is 12-19 hours Monday-Friday, 8am-6pm depending on needs of supervisor and assigned community.
-Minimum hours per week is 12.
+2. Average weekly workload is 10 hours Monday-Friday, 8am-4pm depending on needs of supervisor.
+Minimum hours per week is 8.

-3. COAs are contracted up to 19 hours per week, the maximum allowed for student employees during the academic year.
-According to University guidelines, no other paid on-campus employment is permitted.
+3. COAs are contracted up to 10 hours per week.
 Hours can be flexible as determined by supervisor.

-4. COAs will meet with their supervisor bi-weekly or weekly as specified by the supervisor.
+4. COAs will meet with their supervisor for a performance review at least once a quarter, and potential additional meetings as specified by the supervisor.

 5. Compensation starts at WA state minimum wage.